The complexity of approximating averages on bounded-degree graphs

-\end{enumerate} In the special case that $\lambda=\frac{1-\beta}{1-\gamma}$ with $\beta\neq \gamma$, a field gadget consists of a rooted tree, where in addition we attach a triangle on a subset of the leaves. \end{definition} Note that, in the case that $\lambda=\frac{1-\beta}{1-\gamma}$, the effective field of any tree gadget can be shown to be equal to 1 and the magnetization gap to 0, so that is why we need to consider the ``mildly non-tree'' construction in Definition~\ref{def:field}.
+\end{enumerate} In the special case that $\lambda=\frac{1-\beta}{1-\gamma}$ with $\beta\neq \gamma$, a field gadget consists of a rooted bipartite graph obtained from a rooted tree where some of the leaves have been replaced by a distinct cycle of length four (by identifying the leaf with a vertex of the cycle). \end{definition} Note that, in the case that $\lambda=\frac{1-\beta}{1-\gamma}$, the effective field of any tree gadget can be shown to be equal to 1 and the magnetization gap to 0, so that is why we need to consider the ``mildly non-tree'' construction in Definition~\ref{def:field}.

 It will be useful to illustrate Definition~\ref{def:field} with a few examples. \begin{example} For example the rooted tree with one edge has effective field $R=\frac{1+\gamma\lambda}{\beta+\lambda}$.
 The degenerate example where the root has degree zero has effective field $R=1$. \end{example}